tari/taricorp.net/content/posts/2020/tihle/index.md

 copyright-infringing code themselves**.

-On calculators, emulation of interesting programs with existing emulators requires a copy of the system software which requires access to a physical calculator to obtain in a way that can reliably be considered not to fall afoul of any laws.
+On calculators, emulation of interesting programs with existing emulators requires a copy of the system software which notionally requires access to a physical calculator to obtain.
+This means the emulators can reliably be considered not to fall afoul of any laws, though the barrier to entry is raised.
 However, the programs themselves are almost entirely made available freely by their authors- among the hobbyists who write calculator software, the platform is largely open.
 If an emulator can do without a ROM image of a calculator, it is feasible to freely provide the existing library of software to all comers.

 Game system emulators tend to solve their inability to distribute the system firmware through high-level emulation: various operations that may be taken by software can be recognized, and the emulator can implement those operations itself.
-This approach both avoids any dependency on system firmware for its implementation and can often achieve better performance because the emulator need not faithfully emulate the underlying process- only its side effects.
+This approach both avoids any dependency on system firmware for its implementation and can often achieve better performance because the emulator need not faithfully emulate the underlying process- only its side effects are in scope.
 Though high-level emulation tends to sacrifice accuracy in ways that can cause some emulated software to behave incorrectly, this is often because the emulator must take shortcuts to achieve acceptable performance.
 When emulating a